-Folks, 44 DBs is quiet.
-40 DBs is noiseless.
-Yet some comments speak about spending a $1,000 more to buy a 37 DB.
 You will not notice the difference in quietness between the Bosch Benchmark and Bosch 800 series for $1000 less.

-4. Buying Dual Fuel Ranges (non-professional)
+4. Buying Dual Fuel Ranges (Non-Professional)

 Ok, when you tell me you want a dual fuel range, you want a faster top with a better baking oven.
 You are correct about the better baking part.

 However, the fastest and best cooking surface is induction.
-It even is faster to boil than the hottest 25,000 BTU Pro range.
+It even is faster to boil than the hottest 25,000 BTU pro range.

-You also do not have to run propane or a gas line to your house either.
+You also do not have to run propane or a gas line to your house, either.

-5. Downdrafting A Pro Range
+5. Downdraft A Professional (Pro) Range

-Ventilation is about capture area or size of the hood and CFM or speed of the blower.
+Ventilation is about the capture area or size of the hood and CFM or speed of the blower.

-Technically CFM is about how many cubes of air are blown through the hood in a minute.
+Technically, CFM is about how many cubes of air are blown through the hood in a minute.
 However, you first need to capture the smoke.
 That's why pro hoods are so deep.

-Smoke is captured, channeled and exhausted.
+Smoke is captured, channeled, and exhausted.